AlexRFarnes/react-graphql-todo-app/README.md

 ## General info

-A CRUD React app for todos that uses a custom GraphQL api built with [Hasura.io](https://hasura.io/) and the [Apollo GraphQL](https://www.apollographql.com/) library to perform all the GraphQL operations.
+A CRUD React app for todos that uses a custom GraphQL api built with [Hasura.io](https://hasura.io/) as the serverless backend, the [Apollo GraphQL](https://www.apollographql.com/) library to perform all the GraphQL operations and [Tachyons](https://tachyons.io/) library for the styling of the UI.

 ## Screenshots